Linkurious/linkurious.js/README.md

 Touch events on tablet and mobile are currently supported as *beta* features.

 ### Performance

-Performance depends on the graph size, the graphic renderers, the computer and browser on which the web application runs.

-* **Canvas** is supported in all modern browsers.
-It is a great tradeoff between flexibility and performance.
-Use it to display up to 5 000 nodes and 8 000 edges.
-* **WebGL** needs a graph card and is thus not suitable to all clients, but it unlocks the graph size boundaries.
-It is great to display large graph withs a layout previously computed (e.g. from [Gephi](http://gephi.github.io/)) because the graphic card memory is loaded only once.
-Use it to display up to 20 000 nodes and 30 000 edges.
-* **SVG** is partially supported and is still under active development.
-It is great for interactivity and animations but performances drop quickly with the number of displayed items.
-Use it to display up to 500 nodes and 1 000 edges.
-Notice that an [SVG export plugin](https://github.com/Linkurious/linkurious.js/tree/linkurious-version/plugins/sigma.exporters.svg) is available to generate files for Inkscape or Adobe Illustrator.

-Different kinds of renderers can be mixed, and automatic fallback from WebGL to Canvas makes adoption wider and smoother.
-With linkurious.js your application is not bound to a specific rendering technology anymore!

 See our [performance guide](https://github.com/Linkurious/linkurious.js/wiki/Performance) to learn more.